 What is CSF Firewall and its features?

 CSF is one of the most popular and powerful IPtables management firewalls in the Linux operating system and is provided by Config Server for free and open-source.
 Features that have made this firewall popular include more server content management such as port management, connection management, process management, and more.
-CSF is best compatible with RedHat Enterprise, Fedora, CloudLinux, CentOS operating systems.
+CSF is best compatible with RedHat Enterprise, Fedora, CloudLinux, and CentOS operating systems.
 The most important features of CSF are:

 - A comprehensive script based on SPI Iptables